ebkr/r2modmanPlus/README.md

 The only thing you have to consider when suggesting a feature is the impact it will have on users who don't have a lot of experience with computers.

 ## Changelog
+### 3.1.25
+- Added Nickelodeon All-Star Brawl support.
+- Added Inscryption support.
+- Added Starsand support.
+- Configs can now be opened directly (thanks @MSchmoecker)
+- Mods installed using the state-based format can now be disabled correctly.
+(Sideloader and BONEWORKS mods).

 ### (3.1.22 ...
 3.1.24)
 - Fixed enable/disable issue when no monomod folder is present.
 - Fixed bugged profile installations.